DigitalMasterworks/Entropic-Substrate-Theory/Test_&_Diagnostics/ReadMe.md

 - **Quibits.py**
   - Analyzes simulated field histories for signatures of qubit, neutrino, quark, and Higgs candidates.
 Detects oscillatory modes and logs candidates to output files.

-- **Radius_Check.py**
-  - Simulates the collapse and horizon formation process in a 3D Ricci-flow substrate.
-Prints Schwarzschild radius comparisons, substrate horizon detection, and local speed of light at the horizon.

-- **Corridor.py**
-  - Runs a simplified 3D entropy-corridor simulation, with visual printing of the corridor structure and detection of breakdown ("surgery") events during collapse.
-Does not output file data.

 ---

 **Usage:**